What is a raw food diet?

 If you've ever considered following a diet make sure you have all the facts first.
 What exactly is a raw food diet?
-Tanya Maher explains what a raw food diet is, and our nutritional therapist assesses whether it's actually as healthy as it seems...
+Tanya Maher gives her take on what a raw food diet is, and our nutritionist assesses whether it's actually as healthy as it seems...

 Tanya Maher is a holistic health coach and chef, and co-founder of Tanya’s, a raw food restaurant in London.
-Here, she explains what counts as 'raw food', why they are so good for your body, and what kind of benefits you can expect from adding them to your diet.
+Here, she explains what counts as 'raw food', why she believes they are so good for your body, and what kind of benefits you might expect from adding them to your diet.

 Tanya says: 'Raw food isn’t just about eating more salad – although that can never hurt.
 In this context, it means eating uncooked foods.
 Raw food is anything that has not been refined, canned or chemically processed, and has not been heated above 48C.'